What this explores

 - PyTorch fundamentals

-Q-Learning is a reinforcement learning algorithm that learns the value (Q) of taking an action in a given state.
-The "Q" stands for "quality" - how good is this action?
-The agent learns by trial and error, updating Q-values based on rewards received.
+Q-Learning is a reinforcement learning algorithm that learns the value (Q) of taking a particular action in a given state.
+The Q stands for quality.
+How good is this action?
+The agent learns by trial and error, updating its Q-values based on the rewards it actually gets.

 python